-Figure 14.
+Figure 18.
 CPCA 2019 Local Industrial Strategy in summary

-People
+People Ideas Business Infrastructure

-Through local collaboration and strong leadership, deliver a fair and inclusive economy by empowering local people to access the education and skills needed to meet the needs of the local economy and business, both now and in the future.
+Through local collaboration and strong leadership, deliver a fair and inclusive economy by empowering local people to access the education and skills needed to meet the needs of the local economy and business, both now and in the future Ensuring that the area's economic base grows by harnessing innovation, enhancing Cambridge's position nationally and globally, especially around life science, AI and data technologies, whilst bringing innovation-based growth to Peterborough and the Fens too Accelerating and sustaining higher levels of business growth in start-ups and scaleups, whilst attracting new and more knowledge intensive firms to our economy, to drive both growth and productivity Enhancing the current transport and housing infrastructure that is hampering growth in the south, whilst investing in commercial infrastructure to bring inclusive growth to the north

-Ideas

-Ensuring that the area's economic base grows by harnessing innovation, enhancing Cambridge's position nationally and globally, especially around life science, AI and data technologies, whilst bringing innovation-based growth to Peterborough and the Fens too.

-Business

-Accelerating and sustaining higher levels of business growth in start-ups and scaleups, whilst attracting new and more knowledge intensive firms to our economy, to drive both growth and productivity.

-Infrastructure

-Enhancing the current transport and housing infrastructure that is hampering growth in the south, whilst investing in commercial infrastructure to bring inclusive growth to the north.

 Place

-Tailoring interventions to meet the needs of our cities and districts at local level.
+Tailoring interventions to meet the needs of our cities and districts at local level

-The area's Local Economic Recovery Strategy (LERS) set out how CPCA will accelerate the recovery, rebound and renewal of our economy, helping people effected and achieving our ambition to double GVA by 2042 in a digitally enabled, greener, healthier and more inclusive way.
+The area's Local Economic Recovery Strategy (LERS) set out how CPCA will accelerate the recovery, rebound and renewal of the economy, helping people affected, and achieving the ambition to double GVA by 2042 in a digitally enabled, greener, healthier and more inclusive way.

-Figure 15.
+Figure 19.
 CPCA Local Economy Recovery Strategy in summary (March 2021)

-As noted in the introduction, few would question the ongoing relevance of the mission at the core of Developing Talent to the LERS and many good things have been achieved through the actions flowing from it, as shown below.
+As noted in the introduction, few would question the ongoing relevance of the mission at the core of Developing Talent and the LERS, and many good things have been achieved through the actions flowing from it, as shown below.
 However, there is also still work to do.

-Figure 16.
-Progress on 2019 skills strategy actions
+Figure 20.
+Progress on 2019 Skills Strategy actions